| Title: | Explore the Innards of 'ggplot2' Objects |

 layer).

-An edited copy of x
+An edited copy of x for delete_layers,

-.
+append_layers and move_layers.
 An integer vector of indexes

 giving the positions of the matching layers in the list of layers contained

-in the case of which_layers
+in x in the case of which_layers.

 The functions described here are not expected to be useful in everyday plotting as one can more easily change the order in which layers are added to a ggplot.
 However, if one uses high level methods or functions that automatically produce a full plot using 'ggplot2' internally, one may need to add, move or delete layers so as to profit from such canned methods and retain enough flexibility.